dibs-devs/chatter/README.rst

 * If you're using chatter as a package in your own app, you have to make sure to handle user authentication in your app.
 Chatter, by default, provides views that require user authentication.
 If you're developing Chatter on the other hand, the usage will vary a bit.
-The notes for that can be found in the Developers section.
+The notes for that can be found in the Contributing section.